Trump likely to reveal this week whether secret tapes exist

 America’s top intelligence officials have concluded that Russia undoubtedly interfered in America’s 2016 presidential campaign.
 Characterizing it as the “high-confidence judgment of the entire intelligence community,” Comey testified that there is no doubt that the Russians meddled “with “purpose,” ”sophistication” and technology.
 Trump, meanwhile, has dismissed investigations into the meddling and potential collusion with his campaign associates as a “witch hunt.”

 Robert Mueller, the special counsel now overseeing the investigation, met Tuesday with the leaders of the House Intelligence committee.
 Reps.
-Mike Conaway, R-Texas, and Adam Schiff, D-Calif., issued a brief statement saying the meeting but provided no details about their discussion.
+Mike Conaway, R-Texas, and Adam Schiff, D-Calif., issued a brief statement confirming the meeting but providing no details about their discussion.

 Mueller is slated to meet Wednesday with top members of the Senate Judiciary Committee, including the chairman, GOP Sen. Chuck Grassley of Iowa, and the top Democrat, Sen. Dianne Feinstein of California.
 He’ll also meet with Sens.
 Lindsey Graham, R-S.C., and Sheldon Whitehouse, D-R.I.